BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/output/projection/pixelNumberX 230
 /gate/output/projection/pixelNumberY 170
 ```
 The number and size of pixels in the x and y directions are specified.
+This will create an interfile projection image of the specified dimensions with 32 bit float data.

 ### Running the simulation